 Ultimately, it’s up to you to decide what email campaigns to launch.
 Just make sure they meet your marketing goals.

 Pay attention to the right segmentation as well.
 Don’t just stop at choosing what kind of a campaign to make.
 Without the right segmentation, you might end up sending your emails to the wrong audience.
 Without automation, your marketing specialist might waste a ton of time sending the emails.

 That’s why we decided to tell you about how to make it easier for your marketing team, while also increasing the quality of your campaign and helping you make sure your emails hit the right segment.
 The following guide will help you increase your sales and LTV metrics.

-Qualification builds your target audience.
+The qualification builds your target audience.
 It also lets you rank them by their interests.
-With that information, you’ll be able to segment your customers easily, without a risk of wasting time and resources on those who are out of your target audience.
+With that information, you’ll be able to segment your customers easily, without the risk of wasting time and resources on those who are out of your target audience.

 Qualification is usually done via pop-up windows or sales calls.
 The questions usually depend on your product and your target audience.

 Dashly has ready-made qualification pop-ups like.
-They enable us to segment audience and send relevant messages to particular groups of people.
+They enable us to segment audiences and send relevant messages to particular groups of people.

 By segmenting, you can get as close to your customers as possible, sending them the content they will be 100% happy to see.

-Automated email campaign is set according to certain parameters (like time, date, event, segment etc.) that automatically fire after getting triggered.
-Automation makes emailing job much easier.
+Automated email campaign is set according to certain parameters (like time, date, event, segment, etc.) that automatically fire after getting triggered.
+Automation makes emailing jobs much easier.